NiceNode/gitbook/README.md

 npm run docs:dev
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
+To see a full list
+of markdown formats, go to [Vitepress markdown guide](https://vitepress.dev/guide/markdown)

+### NodeSpec docs

+Clone the main `nice-node` repository and run `npm run docs:nodeSpec`.
+Copy the files from `nicenode/docs/` in the main repo to here at `documentation/NodeSpec/` **but do not replace NodeSpec/index.md**

 ### Build